wgmo/graphtik/docs/source/plotting.rst

 Alternatively, when the debugger is stopped inside an underlying function, you may access the wrapper :class:`.FnOp` and the :class:`.Solution` through the :data:`graphtik.execution.task_context` context-var.
-This is populated with the :class:`._OpTask` instance of the currently executing operation, as shown in the :mod:`pdb` session printout, below::
+This is populated with the :class:`.OpTask` instance of the currently executing operation, as shown in the :mod:`pdb` session printout, below::

    (Pdb) from graphtik.execution import task_context